Acquiring Storing And Inventorying Resources Are Part Of Which Nims

 1. Regular Audits: Scheduled audits are conducted to verify the accuracy of inventory records.
 This helps identify discrepancies

 and taking corrective action.
-As an example, if an audit reveals that a piece of equipment is missing or expired, the system must be updated immediately, and steps taken to locate or replace the item Worth keeping that in mind..
+As an example, if an audit reveals that a piece of equipment is missing or expired, the system must be updated immediately, and steps taken to locate or replace the item That's the part that actually makes a difference.
+Which is the point..

 1. Digital Tracking Systems: Modern resource management relies heavily on technology, such as RFID tags, barcodes, or centralized databases, to automate inventory updates.
 These systems provide real-time visibility into resource availability and location, reducing human error and streamlining decision-making.